 Hunterdon County Disorderly Conduct Lawyers

-Penalties for Disorderly Conduct Conviction in Hunterdon County, New Jersey
+Penalties for Disorderly Conduct Conviction

-Conditional Dismissal A diversionary program called “Conditional Dismissal” allows an individual convicted on a disorderly conduct charge to avoid a criminal conviction and record.
-An individual can only be admitted into the Conditional Dismissal program if they have never had a conditional discharge, pretrial intervention or conditional dismissal before .
-Generally, an individual would be required to successfully complete one (1) year of probation before the charge is dismissed.
+In response to disorderly conduct charges, Conditional Dismissal provides a diversionary program that allows offenders the chance to avoid criminal convictions and records.
+An individual can only be admitted to the Conditional Dismissal program if they have never received a conditional discharge, pretrial intervention or conditional dismissal before .
+After completion of the year probation period successfully, the charge will be dismissed.

 Disorderly Conduct Attorney in Flemington